alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 Glacier Instant Retrieval should provide the best price performance for a  backup workload as backup data blobs are typically written once, with occasional re-compacting, and read infrequently in the case of restore.
 One should note that recommendations such as these are always workload dependent and should be verified for your use case.
-For example, we would not recommend Glacier IR if you are constantly testing large restores or have heavy churn in your backups and limited retention.
+For example, we would not recommend Glacier Instant Retrieval if you are constantly testing large restores or have heavy churn in your backups and limited retention.
 However, for most typical backup workloads (write mostly, read rarely), Glacier Instant Retrieval should work just fine and deliver the best price-performance ratio.